A Complete Guide to Sacha Baron Cohen’s Many Controversies

 This overly enthusiastic, flamboyantly gay Austrian fashion reporter first appeared on Da Ali G Show in a variety of correspondent-type roles, where he would report on the trends or attempt to sneak into Fashion Week activities.
 He also loves to hit the clubs.
 That’s vassup!

 Years after Da Ali G show ended — and owing to the success of Borat — a Brüno film was released in 2009, where the character leaves behind his European television show to achieve bigger success in America.
 It doesn’t exactly go as planned.
 (Everyone from Bono to Paul McCartney got in on the fun with cameos.)
-The film grossed $128 million, but received considerable backlash from the LGBTQ community, with the senior director of media programs for the Gay and Lesbian Alliance Against Defamation saying Cohen’s “well-meaning attempt at satire is problematic in many places and outright offensive in others.”
+The film grossed $128 million, but received considerable backlash from the LGBTQ community, with the senior director of media programs for the Gay and Lesbian Alliance Against Defamation saying Baron Cohen’s “well-meaning attempt at satire is problematic in many places and outright offensive in others.”

-In his WTF podcast interview, Cohen admitted he incited a riot with Brüno’s closing scene — all we’ll say is that it involves a parade — and also postponed shooting the film for a brief period of time after one too many visits from the Kansas police.
+In his WTF podcast interview, Baron Cohen admitted he incited a riot with Brüno’s closing scene — all we’ll say is that it involves a parade — and also postponed shooting the film for a brief period of time after one too many visits from the Kansas police.
 “We always have an escape plan — we start running down the staircase, I’m in a G-string, [the security guy] goes, ‘Cops downstairs!
 Out the window!’
 So we start down this rickety fire escape dressed in this S&M stuff, and we got down to 10 feet or 12 feet up, and [the security guy] goes, ‘Jump!’
 I go, ‘What?’
 He goes, ‘Jump!’
 So I jump, I break my heel, and we jump into the car and we get out of the state,” he recalled.
 “And we had to shut down the movie for three months.”

 But it was an interaction with Eminem during the 2009 MTV Movie Awards that brought even more attention to the character.
 In what appeared to be a stunt gone wrong, Brüno — dressed as an angel — was lowered from the ceiling onto Eminem’s lap, with his crotch directly in the rapper’s face.
 Eminem and his D12 crew angrily left the ceremony and didn’t return, only for Eminem to later reveal it was a perfectly executed prank.
 “I’m a big fan of his work, so I agreed to get involved with the gag,” the musician later explained.
 “After the ceremony I went back to my hotel and laughed uncontrollably for about three hours.
 Especially after I saw it on air.”